|

 Savills projects the Shenton Way/Central Boulevard site

-over 200 per cent more than the $381 psf ppr for the Business and Financial
+or over 200 per cent more than the $381 psf ppr for the Business and

-to have been particularly targeted in the H1 2007 GLS programme with new
+appears to have been particularly targeted in the H1 2007 GLS programme

-to shift focus away from the CBD is hard to say but interest is also
+planned to shift focus away from the CBD is hard to say but interest is

 For the Outram Road/Eu Tong Seng site, Savills expects